ModelEarth/community/README.md

 5. Display industry and demographic data on [zip search](zip/#zip=30315) and [zip map](zip/leaflet/).

 6. Use Gatsby (with a free alternative to Forestry.io) to edit content on GitHub.
-Or <a href="https://www.apollographql.com/docs/apollo-server/">Apollo</a> for GraphQL.
-Faster dev than point-to-point nature of REST endpoints.
+Or <a href="https://www.apollographql.com/docs/apollo-server/">Apollo</a> GraphQL for faster dev than the
+point-to-point nature of REST endpoints.

 7. Highlight <a href="smartdata">Communities</a> on Leaflet map.
 Create Georgia <a href="samples/routing/">driving tour routes</a>.